paddysrepairs/paddys-repairs-osticket/README.md

 </p>
 <h2>How to Change "branding" in osTicket</h2>
 </p>
 Fairly straight forward!
 All you have to do is go to "Admin Panel" in the top right.
 Once there, Click "Settings" then go to "Company".
 Under the "Company" tab you will see the tabs "Logos" and Backdrop".
-You can navigate to those tabs respectively to change your branding to change up from the generic osTicketing setup.
+You can navigate to those tabs respectively to change your branding to change up from the generic ticketing setup.
 <p/>
   <img width="1920" height="1080" alt="Change_Logo" src="https://github.com/user-attachments/assets/fbc7bd4c-9dcf-49c7-9c59-0e28f66dafbd" />
 </p>